-Olivia Jade's Fake College Resumé Is The Most Impressive Thing You'll See This Week
+Olivia Jade's Fake College Résumé Is The Most Impressive Thing You'll See This Week

 And, Hodge’s case is similar to Giannulli and Loughlin’s case.
 They both spent considerable amounts of money to get multiple children designated as athletic recruits.
 The major difference is that Hodge plead guilty and Giannulli and Loughlin didn’t.
 Prosecutors described Hodge as one of the “most culpable” parents involved because he engaged in the conspiracy multiple times, as did Giannulli and Loughlin.
 If this is an indicator of how their case could go, things aren’t looking good.

-But, just as neither of her parents have admitted to their role in Operation Varsity Blues, Olivia Jade is not taking credit for this resumé, either.
-What we know, based on court reports is that, the resumé must belong to one of Loughlin and Giannulli’s daughters — the last name listed on it is Giannulli.
-Plus, the high school graduation years match, and the resume mentions how the applicants “sister is currently on our roster and fills the position in our #4 boat.”
-Her older sister, Bella Giannulli, was accepted at the University of California the year before using the same bribery scam.
+But, just as neither of her parents have admitted to their role in Operation Varsity Blues, Olivia Jade is not taking credit for this résumé, either.
+What we know, based on court reports is that, the résumé must belong to one of Loughlin and Giannulli’s daughters — the last name listed on it is Giannulli.
+Plus, the high school graduation years match, and the résumé mentions how the applicants “sister is currently on our roster and fills the position in our #4 boat.”
+Her older sister, Bella Giannulli, was accepted at the University of Southern California the year before using the same bribery scam.

 It stands to reason that when you’re stretching the truth (or in this case completely fabricating it) you don’t want to sound too impressive, just impressive enough.